jfasch/openheating/README.rst

 * Sensors all over the place, fancy histograms on a web page.
 * Switch pumps on and off, based upon temperatures in the heat source and heat sink.
-* A combined heat source which _contains_ oil and wood, and acts as one single heat source to the rest of the system.
+* A combined heat source which *contains* oil and wood (yay overengineering), and acts as one single heat source to the rest of the system.
 * Inside that combined heat source, one mixer valve that adjusts its position according to the respective temperatures of oil and wood.
 * Ah yes, error management (in fact, I started with that).